389ds/389ds.github.io/docs/389ds/design/detect-startup-after-import-or-restore.md

 ### Check for restore

-A restore affects all backends, t startup the existence of the "restore" file is checked and if it exists the flag in all backends has to be set.
+A restore affects all backends, at startup the existence of the "restore" file is checked and if it exists the flag in all backends has to be set.
 It is checked before the backends are started and the state is stored in a private variable:

     is_restart_after_restore